RadicalEntity/SkillQuestAcademy/README.md

 We invite you to embark on your SkillQuest journey and unleash your true potential.
 Happy learning, and may your quest for knowledge lead you to new horizons!

-Note: This ReadMe is for the Student-Level Hackathon and reflects a prototype version of SkillQuest.
+Note: This ReadMe is for the STEMist Hacks Hackathon and reflects a prototype version of SkillQuest.
 Some features may be subject to change and improvements as we continue our development journey.